MovieBloc Price Hits $0.0028 (MBL)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-MovieBloc’s launch date was December 12th, 2019.
+MovieBloc was first traded on December 12th, 2019.
 MovieBloc’s total supply is 30,000,000,000 tokens and its circulating supply is 16,038,706,222 tokens.
 MovieBloc’s official Twitter account is @moviebloc and its Facebook page is accessible here.
+MovieBloc’s official message board is medium.com/moviebloc.
 The official website for MovieBloc is www.moviebloc.com.
-MovieBloc’s official message board is medium.com/moviebloc.

 Buying and Selling MovieBloc

-It is usually not possible to purchase alternative cryptocurrencies such as MovieBloc directly using US dollars.
-Investors seeking to acquire MovieBloc should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MovieBloc using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as MovieBloc directly using US dollars.
+Investors seeking to trade MovieBloc should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MovieBloc using one of the aforementioned exchanges.

 Receive News & Updates for MovieBloc Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MovieBloc and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.